Complex line fields on almost-complex manifolds: Main Theorems

 \subsection{Splitting off three complex line bundles}

 In this section we state necessary and sufficient conditions for splitting off three complex line bundles from a complex vector bundle.
-We first regard the case of bundles with even complex rank.
+We first consider the case of bundles with even complex rank.